emmykk/budgit-fe/README.md

 Contributors, please note:

-Please use *imperative* style, present-tense commits!
+- Please use *imperative* style, present-tense commits!
 They should be short and concise, like so:

 `Add comments section to home page`

+- Please use `prettier` for formatting.
+You can use the default settings in VSCode.

 Thank you and happy coding!